LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

 ### Allocation packing mode

 When the `FLUX_URI` environment variable is set, Maestro will submit jobs to that specific Flux broker, which can either be a nested instance inside a batch job on a Flux managed machine (uri ~ Flux jobid), or a Flux broker that was started by the user inside of a SLURM or LSF allocation.
-THere are two ways to get this going
+There are two ways to get this going

 #### Launch Maestro inside the batch job/Flux broker